deepnimma/py-tmio/README.md

 ## Important - [Trackmania.io API for my own project?](https://openplanet.dev/tmio/api)

+## Important - 20/10/22
+Project is now on hold for an indefinite amount of time as I begin university.
+I do not know if I will be returning to this and continuing it.
+Feel free to fork it and work on the project yourself if you need to.
+As always, you can contact me on discord at `NottCurious#4351` for any questions.

 *See below on how to set your user agent*

 Your User-Agent Must Have: